angiechangpagne/revolve/README.md

 # revolve
-Node.js Application For Reminders with React, MongoDB REST Archetype Messaging Text Notifications using Twilio, Nextmo with Verification
+Node.js Application For Reminders with React, MongoDB REST Archetype Messaging Text Notifications using Nextmo with Verification

 Features:
 1. Users sign up/sign in with username or email